Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Area: 10
  - Speed: 4
  - Seal Speed: 6
- - Status: Shock 2 for 20 IC
+ - Status: Paralysis 1 for 20 IC
  - Tags: Energy, Projectile

 Effects: This technique may not have its Speed reduced below 4 by any means.
 It can either target a single person, or everyone within the range as an area centered on, but not affecting, you.
 If the latter, it does not penalize dodges as a regular Area of Effect would.